pqrs-org/Seil/README.md

 Mac OS X 10.8 or higher.

-* If you require Seil for OS X 10.5, use PCKeyboardHack 5.1.0.
+* If you require Seil for OS X 10.5, please use PCKeyboardHack 5.1.0.
-* If you require Seil for OS X 10.6, use PCKeyboardHack 7.4.0.
+* If you require Seil for OS X 10.6, please use PCKeyboardHack 7.4.0.
-* If you require Seil for OS X 10.7, use PCKeyboardHack 9.0.0.
+* If you require Seil for OS X 10.7, please use PCKeyboardHack 9.0.0.

 How to build
 ------------